Herboo Thyme Seeds packet showing Thymus vulgaris garden herb variety.

 • Sowing

-Scatter the seeds thinly onto damp, well-drained soil and lightly cover.
-Place the pot or tray inside a clear, sealed container to hold in warmth and moisture, then keep it in a bright, sunny spot until germination.
+Scatter thyme seeds thinly onto damp, well-drained soil and lightly cover them.
+Place the pot or tray inside a clear, sealed container to maintain warmth and moisture, which encourages germination.

 • Growing